-In addition, it is estimated there is up to another 20,000 undocumented Indonesian woman employed as domestic help.
+In addition, it is estimated there is up to another 20,000 undocumented Indonesian women employed as domestic helps.

-Human rights groups and NGO’s have long tried to highlight the litany of human rights abuses taking place against foreign workers in Malaysia, but often these reports and abuses go unreported, even in the local media.
+Human rights groups and NGO’s have long tried to highlight the litany of human rights abuses taking place against foreign workers in Malaysia, but often these reports and abuses attract little attention, even in the local media.

 Conditions are unlikely to improve in the near future, however.
 Just as Malaysia depends on its cheap workforce, Indonesia relies heavily on the many billions of dollars sent home by its citizens working abroad.
 Money that is spent on educating their children and building homes in their villages.

-Indonesia needs to do much more to protect the rights of it foreign workers if incidences such as this are not to be repeated over and over again.
+Indonesia needs to do much more to protect the rights of its foreign workers if its domestic workers are not going to continue to be abused and killed.

 In March 2003 Indonesia temporarily suspended issuing visas for those wanting to work as maids overseas.
 Officially, the ban was implemented so they could be better trained, but Indonesian MPs had complained that they faced abuse abroad.

 Perhaps it’s time to impose such a ban again.
 As well as time to crack down heavily on the unlicensed labor traders who prowl the nations villages and send uneducated, untrained, and ill-prepared young women off to the abusive households of Malaysia, in exchange for a handful of rupiah.